-The Trust, the Adviser, the Sub-Adviser, the Trading Sub-Adviser, and the Distributor (as defined under "The Distributor") have each adopted codes of ethics pursuant to Rule 17j-1 of the 1940 Act.
-These codes of ethics are designed to prevent affiliated persons of the Trust, the Adviser, the Sub-Adviser, the Trading Sub-Adviser, and the Distributor from engaging in deceptive, manipulative or fraudulent activities in connection with securities held or to be acquired by the Fund (which may also be held by persons subject to the codes of ethics).
+The Trust, the Adviser, the Sub-Adviser, and the Distributor (as defined under "The Distributor") have each adopted codes of ethics pursuant to Rule 17j-1 of the 1940 Act.
+These codes of ethics are designed to prevent affiliated persons of the Trust, the Adviser, the Sub-Adviser and the Distributor from engaging in deceptive, manipulative or fraudulent activities in connection with securities held or to be acquired by the Fund (which may also be held by persons subject to the codes of ethics).
 Each Code of Ethics permits personnel subject to that Code of Ethics to invest in securities for their personal investment accounts, subject to certain limitations, including limitations related to securities that may be purchased or held by the Funds.